 Info-Tech Research Group purchased the iconic building for $12.5 million in 2013.
 The IT research and advisory firm beautifully renovated the structure, and along with their Toronto offices, The Concert Hall is once again open for events.
 The hall seats 700 guests and features a raised stage with a decorative arch, a hardwood dance floor, theatre lighting rig and incredible acoustics.
 The venue hosts concerts, corporate events, parties and more.

 - The Masonic Temple was original to be located at 16 Spadina Rd.

-- Prior to the Masonic Temple, the northwest corner of Yonge St and Davenport Rd was home to the Primitive Methodist Church, constructed in 1866.
-It later became the Christian Workers Church until 1904 when the building fell vacant.
+- Before the Masonic Temple, the northwest corner of Yonge St and Davenport Rd was home to the Primitive Methodist Church, constructed in 1866.
+It later became the Christian Workers Church until 1904, when the building fell vacant.
 The church was demolished in 1916 to make way for the Masonic Temple.

 - The 888 address of the Masonic Hall is considered lucky and coveted by developers.

 Before the Masonic Temple at Yonge St and Davenport Rd, the Freemasons met at a hall located at 18-20 Toronto St. One of the City’s lost gems and early skyscrapers, the Masonic Hall was designed by architects Kauffman & Bissell and was initially supposed to be a concert hall.
 The five-storey hall was built in 1857 and cost £17,000 to construct.
 The brick, tin-roofed structure had a fine-cut stone front featuring large iron pillars between plate glass and elaborate Gothic-style carvings.
 There were shops on the first floor with offices on the second and third floors.
 On the top floors were lodge rooms and a hall that was said to be the largest in the City.

 The Toronto Street Masonic Hall later became offices for an insurance company until the building was demolished in the 1960s.